Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 ChecklistFabrik uses YAML files to describe checklists.

-## `target_path`
+## `report_path`

 * Type: string

-This field can be used *in templates* to auto-generate file paths for the target files based on Jinja templates.
+This field can be used *in templates* to auto-generate file paths for the report files based on Jinja templates.
 Only applies if used in templates, otherwise this field is ignored.
 Environment variable expansion is supported.